barrysteyn/barrysteyn.github.com/content/Essay/Cryptographic-Macs:What-Programmers-Should-Know.md

 [TOC]

+#Introduction
-A MAC ([message authentication code](http://en.wikipedia.org/wiki/Message_authentication_code)) is an important part of the cryptographic arsenal.
-It ensures message integrity and eliminates a very dangerous type of attack - *active attacks* (whereby an atacker changes the message payload tricking both communicating parties).
+A MAC ([message authentication code](http://en.wikipedia.org/wiki/Message_authentication_code)) plays a vital role in the world of cryptography.
+It ensures message integrity and combats *active attacks*[ref]An active attack is an attack whereby the message payload is changed tricking both communicating parties.[/ref].

-A MAC is often confused with a cryptograhic hash (i.e. SHA256), and while they are similar, using a crytographic hash instead of a MAC will have devastatingly insecure consequences.
-I think it was an unfortunate choice of words to call it a *cryptographic hash*, because as I will show , a cryptographic hash is not even designed to be secure.
+A MAC is often confused with a cryptograhic hash (i.e. SHA256).
+I think it was an unfortunate choice of words to use *cryptographic hash*, because as I will show , a cryptographic hash is not even designed to be secure.

 This article aims to set things right.
 It will explain the following: